upto3/upto3-organizations/README.md

 **You can copy the template folder directly and modify it directly.**

-Create a directory and use the name of the organisation, all lower case letters.
+* Create a directory using the organization's name, with all letters in lowercase.
+If there are spaces in the name, use _ instead.

-All organization logos must be in **JPG/PNG** format and have dimensions of **300x300 pixels**.
+* All organization logos must be in **JPG/PNG** format and have dimensions of **300x300 pixels**.

 Example:
 ```